luislaguardia/Blog-App-MVC/README.md

 For any questions or suggestions, feel free to reach out:

-- **Author:** Luis Gabriel Lagurdia
+- **Author:** Luis Gabriel Laguardia
 - **Email:** laguardialuisgabriel@gmail.com
 - **GitHub:** [luislaguardia](https://github.com/luislaguardia)

 ---

-Thank you for checking out this project!
-Happy coding!
+Thank you for checking out this project! viva Awit Salvatore!